Tiramisu Cake with White Chocolate Mousse

 - 1,5 tbsp coffee liqueur e.g. Tía María or Kahlua

-In a medium bowl, whisk together ricotta, lemon juice, vegetable oil and vanilla extract until a creamy consistency.
-In another bowl, whisk together (hand or stand mixer) 6 eggs and 470 gr of sugar, medium high speed for about 7 minutes.
+Mix the wet ingredients: In a medium bowl, whisk together ricotta, lemon juice, vegetable oil and vanilla extract until a creamy consistency.
+In a big bowl, whisk together (hand or stand mixer) egg and sugar, on medium high speed for about 7 minutes.
 Add the ricotta mixture into the eggs and whip until just incorporated.

-Bake the cake for around 90 minutes or until a toothpick comes out clean.
-This may vary depending on the size of the pan you used.
+Bake, cool and slice: Bake the cake for around 90 minutes or until a toothpick comes out clean.
+Loosely add aluminum foil on top if it starts to brown too much.
 Cool the cake completely before you remove it from the pan.
 Peel off the parchment paper.
 If your cake is slightly uneven, just cut it to even it out.
 If not, leave it as is and using a serrated knife slice the cake horizontally into 3 pieces (3 layers).

 White Chocolate Mousse

-In a medium large sauce pan, bring 500 ml of heavy cream to a boil.
-Add the white chocolate chips or pieces in a heat proof bowl, and pour 60 ml (1/4th cup) of the hot heavy cream on to the chocolate.
-Wait for a minute before you begin folding it, and then keep folding until it has completely melted and has a smooth consistency.
+Heavy cream and chocolate: In a medium large sauce pan, bring heavy cream to a simmer.
+Add the white chocolate chips or pieces in a heat proof bowl, and pour 1/4 cup (60ml) of the warm heavy cream on to the chocolate.
+Wait a minute before you begin folding it, and then keep folding until it has completely melted and has a smooth consistency.
 Set aside.

-Whisk together 5 egg yolks and 170 gr sugar for around 2 minutes using a hand or stand mixer.
+Eggs and cream: Whisk together egg yolks and sugar for around 2 minutes using a hand or stand mixer.
 Continue to whisk while you slowly pour in the rest of the heavy cream and whisk until blended.
-I mean slowly because you don't want the heat to make scrambled eggs!
-Pour the mixture back into the sauce pan and cook over medium low heat, stirring back and forth with a rubber spatula for about 3-4 minutes.
+Pour the mixture back into the saucepan and cook over medium low heat, stirring back and forth with a rubber spatula for about 3-4 minutes.

-Using a hand or stand mixer, whisk 450 gr cream cheese until creamy, around 2 minutes.
+Cream cheese: Using a hand or stand mixer, whisk cream cheese until creamy, around 2 minutes.
 Add the white chocolate ganache and whisk until incorporated.
-While still whisking, pour in the cooked gelatin cream and 1.5 tbsp of coffee liqueur (I used Tía María).
+While still mixing, pour in the cooked gelatin cream and 1.5 tbsp of coffee liqueur.
 Scrape the sides and bottom of the bowl with a rubber spatula and whisk again.
-Set aside to cool until the mousse thickens a little.
+Set aside to cool until the mousse thickens a little, about 30 minutes.

 Dark Chocolate Ganache

-While the mousse thickens, begin making the dark chocolate ganache.
-300 gr of dark chocolate chips (semi sweet), goes into a heat proof bowl.
-In a small sauce pan heat 250 ml of heavy cream, and then pour it onto the chocolate.
+Melt chocolate: While the mousse thickens, begin making the dark chocolate ganache.
+10 oz (300g) of semi sweet dark chocolate chips, goes into a heat proof bowl.
+In a small saucepan heat a cup of heavy cream, and then pour it onto the chocolate.
 Let it rest for a minute before you fold with a rubber spatula.
 When completely smooth, mix in 1 tbsp of coffee liqueur.

-Take the cake out of the freezer and discard of the plastic.
-Run a sharp knife under hot water and carefully run it along the sides of the cake to release it fro the rim.
-Be very careful when you try to take the bottom of too, maybe you should be two people lifting it from the bottom and to a cake stand.
+Get it out of the pan: Take the cake out of the freezer and discard of the plastic.
+Run a sharp knife under hot water and carefully run it along the sides of the cake to release it from the rim.
+Be very careful when you try to take the bottom of too, and place it on a cake stand.

-Whisk together 375-500 ml of heavy cream with 2 tbsp powdered sugar, just until stiff peaks form.
+Decorate: Whisk together 1 1/2 cup heavy cream with 1 tbsp powdered sugar, just until stiff peaks form, 2 minutes-ish.
 Spread on top of the cake and sides, just barely covering it.
-Discard the rest of the cream.
-Decorate the sides by using homemade krokan or even nothing.
-Sift with a fine mesh strainer some cocoa powder on top.
+You may decorate with krokan or a mixture of unsweetened cocoa powder and golden dust on top.

-Let the cake defrost for around 6 hours in a refrigerator before serving.
+Defrost: Let the cake defrost for around 6-8 hours.